If you have a sluggish or noisy garage door, taking a few minutes to lubricate it may be the quick fix you’re looking for.

 That’s actually doing more harm than good.

 Because the track is exposed to the outside air, any sticky substance (like grease) will attract dirt and dust.
-This causes more friction and slows down the rollers as they run over it.
+This causes more friction and slows the rollers as they run over it.

 This will make your garage door opener work harder and a lot noisier.

-There’s one and only one place on the track that could maybe use a little grease to keep things running smoothly.
+There’s one and only one place on the track that could use a little grease to keep things running smoothly.

 How to Clean Your Garage Door Track